A United Story: the Dream, the Tragedy and the Impact

 Step by step, and little by little, Busby formed another great United team, who captured the league title in 1965-66 and 1967-68.
 After being the club manager for 22 years, Matt Busby’s dream finally came true, as Charlton’s goals gave United a famous victory in the European Cup final against Eusebio’s Benfica at the Wembley stadium in 1968.
 The legend was formed; a legend was completed; and a dream was finally fulfilled.

 Matt Busby had done it.
 Bobby Charlton had fittingly given a tribute to eight of his closest friends he lost a decade back.
 Manchester United had risen from the ashes once again under Matt Busby.
 The sun would set on Busby’s era, but the spirit of Manchester United had gained immortality.

 Sir Alex Ferguson would emulate Sir Matt Busby, with Fergie’s Fledglings dominating the Premier league and conquering Europe in typical United fashion in 1999 with a famous comeback win against Bavarian giants Bayern Munich.
 But the foundations were laid in that year 1945, when a strong-willed Matt Busby was appointed the manager of Manchester United.

 Tragedy is a part of life and carries a latent power.
 A power to transform individuals into extraordinary ones.
 The affection and the relationship we hold with our dear ones who pass away before us, give us the extra impetus to succeed for their sake and fight for what they stood for.
 Bobby Charlton personified that, and his emotional connect with his friends pushed him to succeed.
-The “Busby Babes” under the wings of Sir Matt Busby laid down the template on which the United of today, under another Scotsman, Sir Alex Ferguson, march on.
+The “Busby Babes” under the wings of Sir Matt Busby laid down the template on which the United of today, march on.